dragazo/cpp-gc/README.md

 1. **Safety** - As mentioned in the section on router functions, if your type owns an object that you would route to but that can be re-pointed or modified in some way (e.g. `std::vector<GC::ptr<int>>`, `std::unique_ptr<GC::ptr<int>>` etc.), re-pointing or adding/removing etc. must be atomic with respect to the router function routing to its contents.
 Because of this, you'll generally need to use a mutex to synchronize access to the object's contents.
 To make sure no one else messes up this safety, such an object should be made private and given atomic accessors if necessary.

 1. **Safety** - Continuing off the last point, do not create a lone (i.e. not in a struct/class) `GC::ptr<T>` where `T` is a mutable container of `GC::ptr`.
 Modifying a lone instance of it could be rather dangerous due to not having a built-in mutex and encupsulation with atomic accessors.

+1. **Safety** - If you're unsure if an owned object is "mutable" or not, assume it is.
+A false positive is slightly inefficient, but a false negative is undefined behavior.